nod-ai/iree-amd-aie/experimental/delegate/README.md

 ### Purpose

-As an early demonstration of the ability to combine executable code for heterogenious devices, here we partition a simple model such that most of the model compiles for running on CPU, except for the model's matmul, which uses a pre-built AIE kernel.
+As an early demonstration of the ability to combine executable code for heterogeneous devices, here we partition a simple model such that most of the model compiles for running on CPU, except for the model's matmul, which uses a pre-built AIE kernel.